 What does it mean to be a ‘CSfC Trusted Integrator’?

-A CSfC Trusted Integrator has demonstrated that they have the staff and processes in place to architect, design, integrate, document, field, and support systems which meet the requirements within the CSfC program and specifically within a CSfC capability package.
+A CSfC Trusted Integrator has demonstrated that they have the staff and processes in place to architect, design, integrate, document, field, and support systems that meet the requirements within the CSfC program and specifically within a CSfC capability package.

 How does an organization become a ‘CSfC Trusted Integrator’?